LilaSolana/.github/README.md

-# .github
+# Lila
-Lila profile information
+Greetings🌼 We are Lila, an organization committed to strengthening the implementation of loyalty programs via blockchain.